Depending on which Roku streaming player or Roku TV™ you own, you will have one of the following types of remote control:

 Standard IR remote

-Standard IR remotes use invisible Infra-Red (IR) light to transmit remote key presses.
+Standard IR remotes use invisible infrared (IR) light to transmit remote button presses.
 For IR remotes to operate reliably they must be pointed directly at the Roku device and there must be nothing that could block the signal from travelling from the remote to the front of the Roku device (where the IR receiver is located).

-To confirm you have a standard IR remote, open the battery compartment and look for the absence of a pairing button (see below).
+To confirm you have a standard IR remote, open the battery compartment and look for the absence of a "pairing" button (see image below).

 Enhanced “point-anywhere” remote

-If you are not sure whether you have an Enhanced “point-anywhere” remote, open the battery compartment and check to see if there is a “pairing” button:
+Enhanced “point-anywhere” remotes try to establish a connection with a Roku device through a process called “pairing”.
+If you are not sure whether you have an enhanced “point-anywhere” remote, open the battery compartment and check to see if there is a “pairing” button:

-There are a few more things to consider when trying to determine if you have a Roku Enhanced Remote:
+There are a few other things you can check when trying to determine if you have a Roku Enhanced Remote: